 New Life in Christ

-If you have made the decision to receive Jesus Christ as your personal Savior and Lord, you are his child for all eternity.
+When you made the decision to receive Jesus Christ as your personal Savior and Lord, you became his child for all eternity.
 As his child, you are given an inheritance that includes the following wonderful promises:

 - Jesus enters your life, never to leave.

 - Jesus forgives all your sins.